Green sea turtle, Pacific green turtle (Chelonia mydas)

 It spends its almost whole life in the water, yet it needs the atmospheric oxygen to breathe.
 A turtle may perform a gas exchange very quickly, which prevents thrombus at greater depths.
 During deep dives, its blood manages to transport the oxygen to organism cells even at large pressure.

-It may rest and sleep underwater for several hours, however this time shortens if it is occupied with eating or runs away from the predator.
-The ability of holding its breath depends on activeness and stress level, which is why a scared turtle is often easily caught in fishing nets.
+It may rest and sleep underwater for several hours, however, this time shortens if it is occupied with eating or runs away from the predator.
+The ability to hold its breath depends on activeness and stress level, which is why a scared turtle is often easily caught in fishing nets.

 Green sea turtles and humans

-In the past, the turtle skins were flamed and provided a material for bags, mainly in the Hawaii.
-In ancient China the turtle’s meat was a delight known for its delicacy.
-In the 19th century America a turtle soup from fat and cartilages was cooked, a very popular meal back in the day.
+In the past, the turtle skins were flamed and provided material for bags, mainly in Hawaii.
+In ancient China, the turtle’s meat was a delight known for its delicacy.
+In 19th century America a turtle soup from fat and cartilages was cooked, a very popular meal back in the day.

-On Java, eggs were a dainty, as Muslims consider its meat ‘impure’, not halal (Islam is the main religion on Java).
-It was treated entirely differently on Bali – its meat was one of the most important elements of religious ceremonies.
+On Java, eggs were dainty, as Muslims consider its meat ‘impure’, not halal (Islam is the main religion on Java).
+It was treated entirely differently in Bali – its meat was one of the most important elements of religious ceremonies.

 The green sea turtle was increasingly hunted for from the distant islands of the Indonesian archipelago.
 In the 50s, Bali became the main exporter and fished for turtles to such a degree, that they disappeared from the island.
 Today most Hindu Balinese people do not eat eggs, yet they sell them to local Muslims.

-Sea turtles are inextricably woven in the Cayman history and culture.
+Sea turtles are inextricably woven into Cayman history and culture.
 When Columbus arrived at the islands in the 15th century, he called one island Las Tortugas in recognition of an astonishing number of sea turtles in coastal waters.
 Many settlers hunted for them for fresh meat.